-- The first sentence of section 2 of the Amendment specified the enumeration of ‘persons‘ for the purpose of apportioning representation in Congress, revising the way that such enumeration was originally defined when it was first mandated in Article I Section 2 of the U.S. Constitution.
-It is important to note that both those who ratified the Constitution, and those who ratified this 14th Amendment 80 years later, explicitly excluded or excepted certain specific categories of ‘persons‘ in defining this official enumeration for apportionment of Congress.
-And further note that, while indicating that certain categories of ‘Persons’ are different from other categories, the overall classification ‘Person’ – the word ‘Person’ itself – in the precise meaning of the Constitution, always included women, people who did not own property, slaves, children, indentured servants, Indians, free Africans, Asians.
+- The first sentence of section 2 of the Amendment specified the enumeration of ‘persons‘ for the purpose of apportioning representation in Congress, revising the way that such enumeration was originally defined when it was first mandated in Article I Section 2 paragraph 3 of the U.S. Constitution.
+It is of surpassing importance to note that both those who ratified the Constitution, and those who 80 years later ratified this 14th Amendment, explicitly named specific categories of ‘persons‘ in defining this official enumeration for apportionment of Congress.
+And further note that, while indicating that certain categories of ‘Persons’ are different from other categories, the overall classification ‘Person’ – the word ‘Person’ itself – in the precise meaning of the Constitution, has always included women; it included people who did not own property; it included slaves, children, indentured servants, Indians, free Africans, Asians.
 The word ‘Person’ even included white men who wore wigs and owned property!
 “Indians not taxed” were ‘Persons’, but they were not counted for purposes of apportioning Congressional representation.
 “All other Persons” were slaves who were counted as three-fifths of a ‘Person’ for apportioning Congress.
 Women and children and prisoners were always and are now each counted as one ‘Person’ for purposes of apportionment.
 The term ‘Persons’ used by both the original text of Article I Section 2, and by the 14th Amendment, referred to ALL human beings, at the very least – even though such ‘persons’ might not be free, might not be able to vote, might not be a citizen, might not be white or own property, might be a child or a woman.
-But do not overlook the fact that neither in 1789 (in Article I Section 2) nor in 1868 (in Section 2 of the 14th Amendment) were any corporations or other non-human legal entities de-listed, excepted, omitted, or otherwise explicitly exempted by the Constitution, or by any court order, from this counting of the ‘persons’.
+But do not overlook the incontrovertible fact that neither in 1789 (in Article I Section 2) nor in 1868 (in Section 2 of the 14th Amendment) were any corporations or other non-human legal entities de-listed, excepted, omitted, or otherwise explicitly exempted by the Constitution, or by any court order, from this counting of the ‘persons’.